-Get small tasks out of the way Many of us put off little tasks with the intention of coming back to them later.
+Many of us put off little tasks, intending to return to them later.
 But before long, there are other fires to put out.
-These steal time away from completing the small tasks.
+These steal time away from completing small tasks.
 Rather than putting off small tasks, handle them immediately.
-For example, if you get an email asking for information that you have at your fingertips and can answer quickly, just reply to it and get it out of the way.
+For example, if you get an email asking for information that you have at your fingertips and can answer quickly, reply and get it out of the way.

 Try taking a five- or ten-minute break every 90 minutes.
 Stretch or take a quick walk around the building.
 The idea is to get the blood pumping to your brain so your laser focus will engage again.

 Many people believe there are morning people and night people.
 However, I am convinced that this is a choice, and it’s a good idea to choose an early start if you need to improve your focus.
 When you start your day early, you can accomplish a lot before everyone else arrives and the disturbances start.
 Those early hours are a great time to catch up on emails, review your daily priorities, make coffee and read the news.

 One note of caution: if you start your day early and want that alone time to focus on the day ahead, communicate that with others.
 If several coworkers also start early, you may fall back into interruption mode rather than enjoying a productive start to your day.

 We’ve all had that project, phone call, performance review or another task that keeps getting pushed to another day.
 As the Nike slogan says, “Just Do It.”
 This may be a bit of a cliché, but it works well.
 Don’t wait, and don’t allow yourself to make excuses.

 Try this: start working on a project you’ve been pushing off.
 As you complete the task, I’m confident you will have a clearer mind, feel more confident and find that your ability to focus on other projects improves.